Hòa Bình district

-Hòa Bình is a district of Bạc Liêu province in the Mekong Delta region of Vietnam.
+Hòa Bình was a district of Bạc Liêu province (Now Cà Mau province) in the Mekong Delta region of Vietnam.
 It was established in 2007.
-The district's area is about 411.33 km^{2} and its population is about 102,063 people (2005).
+The district's area was about 411.33 km^{2} and its population was about 102,063 people (2005).

+On June 16, 2025, the Standing Committee of the National Assembly issued Resolution No. 1685/NQ-UBTVQH15.
+The district was dissolved and new wards were rearranged from the district.

 Administrative divisions

 Hòa Bình includes a township and seven communes: